xkcd1838/bench-DGNN/README.md

 ./run_scripts/run_gpu.sh config/grid_searches/enron_gcn.yaml --one_cell
 ```

+By default the framework will check the log folders to see whether the next cell has already been run, and if it finds a log corresponding to that cell, it will skip to the next one.
+Thus it is simply to restart a grid search if it is interrupted.

 ### 6.2 Final results
-The best parameters found during our grid search is found under `config/stability`.
+The best parameters found during our grid search is in the `config/stability` folder.
 To replicate our results, run these configurations with 4 different seeds.
 Again an example with Enron and GCN.

 ```
 ./run_scripts/run_gpu.sh config/stability/enron_gcn.yaml
 ```

-To get the final table, run all configurations in the stability folder.

-##### Final results table
+##### mAP scores of GNNs
 | Models  | Enron           | UC              | Bitcoin            | Autonomous      | Wikipedia        | Reddit          |
 | ------- | --------------- | --------------- | ------------------ | --------------- | ---------------- | --------------- |
 | GCN     | 0.3222 ± 0.0216 | 0.0205 ± 0.0047 | 0.0019 ± 0.0018    | 0.0319 ± 0.0057 | 0.00005 0.000004 | 0.0378 ± 0.0068 |